|Deadrise/Transom||16 deg.||Water Cap||

-The popular Albemarle 360 Express Fish has gotten an updated propulsion system – Volvo Penta IPS600.
+The popular Albemarle 360 Express Fisherman has gotten an updated propulsion system – Volvo Penta IPS600.

 Don’t Fix It If It Ain’t Broke?

-Albemarle went with a pair of Volvo Penta 435-hp IPS600's and that seems appropriate.
-The previous engines were either 575-hp Cat C9's, or Cummins QSC at 540-hp.
+Albemarle went with a pair of Volvo Penta 435-hp IPS600s and that seems appropriate.
+The previous engines were either 575-hp Cat C9s, or Cummins QSC at 540-hp.
 But that begs the question of how the 435-hp Volvo Pentas will keep up performance with less power on hand.
 The answer is through the efficiency of the pod drives.
-These are called IPS600 because they should perform the same as 600-hp inboard engines, according to Volvo.
+These are called IPS600 because they should perform the same as 600-hp inboard engines, according to Volvo Penta.

 So let's get to it.
 This is the highlight so I'll get to the boat layout later.

-Because the 360 with IPS is more fuel efficient it has a greater range than when powered with conventional straight drives.
-As a result, Albemarle was able to reduce the size of the fuel tanks by 16%, from 535 gal. to 450 gal.
+Because the 360 Express Fisherman with IPS is more fuel efficient, she has a greater range than when powered with conventional straight drives.
+As a result, Albemarle was able to reduce the size of the fuel tanks by 16%, from 535 gallons to 450 gallons.
 This, of course, saves weight which leads to greater fuel efficiency.